xaedes/LD28/Readme.md

 ### Todo
 * moving without energy consumption?
-* mouse interaction?
+* mouse interaction? is implemented, but didnt feel right - maybe I can improve that
 * attract functionality for player? (left click)
 * repel functionality for player? (right click)

 * rename membran to membrane
-* figure out why membrane sometimes have more then two connections
-* add constraint that tries to straighten chains of membranes
 * membrane connections should break when distance is to big
+* sometimes the mover is like glued to membrane parts, figure out why

 * add MembranPart entities that connect to each other at their two ends